 The timeframe within which you must file your medical malpractice claim is also regulated strictly in Maryland.
 Generally, you have either five years from the time the malpractice occurred or three years from when the malpractice was discovered, whichever comes first.
 Missing this window can mean losing your right to any compensation.

 Understanding these Maryland-specific regulations can dramatically influence the success and award amount of your medical malpractice lawsuit.
-As these laws can be both intricate and ever-changing, it is highly advisable to seek the guidance of experienced legal professionals familiar with Maryland’s legislative landscape.
-Their expertise can be invaluable in helping you navigate the legal labyrinth and maximize your potential award.
+As these laws can be both complicated and ever-changing, seek the guidance of experienced medical malpractice attorneys.

 Contact Regan Zambri Long for a free no-obligation consultation today.